 Students enrolled in the program are required to take ENGL 501: Introduction to Graduate Studies, ENGL 605: Introduction to Scholarship, and/or ENGL 606: Literary Criticism (thesis students must take both ENGL 605 & 606).
-In addition to these courses, students take a elective graduate courses covering a variety of literary periods, genres, and themes, as well as completing a final research project (thesis or directed study).
+In addition to these courses, students take elective graduate courses covering a variety of literary periods, genres, and themes, as well as completing a final research project (thesis or directed study).

-Students completing the course of study described above will develop advanced reading and writing skills.
+Students completing the course of study described above will develop advanced reading, writing, and literary analysis skills.
 As they move beyond the limitations imposed on undergraduate writers, masters students will engage current theoretical and textual scholarship in the course of conducting original research on a wide variety of literary topics.
 The course of study will culminate with students demonstrating their ability to explain and defend this original research in a formal presentation before graduate faculty members.
 Lastly, students completing the Masters in English at Virginia Commonwealth University will understand the academic and professional opportunities available to holders of a graduate degree in English.

 The coursework of the Masters program meets these learning outcomes in the following ways:

 1. Develop advanced reading and writing skills.